PeterBengtson/Ooloi-docs/ADRs/0033-Time-Signature-Architecture.md

 Following Ooloi's architectural principle of human-readable string representations (established in ADR-0026 for pitches), time signatures use simple string notation for all input and storage.
 This provides:

 - **Intuitive entry**: Users type exactly what they see in the score
-- **Consistent syntax**: Same pattern handles simple and complex meters
+- **Consistent syntax**: Same pattern handles simple and complex metres
 - **Parseable structure**: Unambiguous grammar enables robust parsing
 - **Readable persistence**: Stored files remain human-inspectable